-Applications are open for Young Leaders’ Program (YLP) for 2019-2020 academic year.
-These opportunities are available for international students to pursue master’s program in the field of Public Administration/Public Policy, Local Governance, Healthcare Administration, Business Administration and Law from October 2019 in Japan.
+Applications are open for the Young Leaders’ Program (YLP) for the 2020-21 academic year.
+These opportunities are available for international students to pursue a master’s program in the field of Public Administration/Public Policy, Local Governance, Healthcare Administration, Business Administration and Law from October 2020 in Japan.

 User Review( votes)

 Launched in 2001 by the Ministry of Education, Culture, Sports, Science and Technology (MEXT) of the Government of Japan, the Young Leaders’ Program (YLP) is a yearlong academic program that aims to prepare and empower young professionals from all over the world for future leadership roles in their respective fields.

 - University or Organization: The Ministry of Education, Culture, Sports, Science, and Technology

 - Award: Allowance: 242,000 yen per month, Traveling Costs, Education Fees, Accommodations, Private Boarding Houses or Apartment Houses.

 - The program can be taken in Japan

 - Application Deadline: The deadline for the applications differs according to the country.
 Please contact with Japanese embassy or consulate general in your country.

 - Applicants must be nationals of countries eligible for the YLP.